Glosserr/Glosserr/README.md

 # Richard Glosser 🚀

-> *Computer Science student at MSU crafting innovative digital experiences*
+> *Computer Science student at MSU with a focus in web/app dev, and game dev*

 ## 🛠️ Technologies & Skills